Video tutorials

 Select the level of transparency/opacity of the image.

 Apply affine transformations on the image.
 The order of transformations is: first Flip, then Rotation, and finally Translation.
-Math will multiply each pixel in Image A by the first parameter and add it the second parameter.
+Math will multiply each pixel in Image A by the first parameter and add the second parameter.
 Rotate in 90º steps by clicking on .
 Calculate the complement image by clicking on .

-Histogram:
+Range and Histogram:

 Select the range of values of interest.
 Examine the distribution of values with the histogram and the statistical analysis.
+If a ROI is selected, only the points inside the ROI are included in the analysis.

 ROI: